-Specific recognition must also be given to Commissioner Beverly Khan for her unwavering support and guidance to the Joint WASA/MPU Team as well both the Corporate Communications Department and Water Resources Agency that were particularly helpful in the preparation of the Water Availability & Safe Yield Reports and Stakeholder Consultation Plans.
+Specific recognition must also be given to Commissioner Beverly Khan for her unwavering support and guidance to the Joint WASA/MPU Team as well both the Corporate Communications Department, in particular Ms. Natasha Andrews and Mr. Daniel Plenty as well as Mr. Keith Meade of the Water Resources Agency (WRA) that were particularly helpful in the preparation of the Water Availability & Safe Yield Reports and Stakeholder Engagement Plans.